Department WebsiteDepartment EmailAdvising

 English Language Minor

-The requirements for each Minors consist of: at least twenty-four (24) credit hours in English with a maximum of three (3) credit hours at the 1000 level and a minimum grade point average of 2.0.
+The requirements for the Minor consist of twenty-four (24) credit hours in English with a maximum of three (3) credit hours at the 1000 level and a minimum grade point average of 2.0.

 Further details and annual lists of courses for each Minor are available from the Chairperson.